-We may have difficulty expanding our operations successfully as we continue to evolve from a U.S.- and EU-based company primarily involved in discovery, pre-clinical testing and clinical development into a global company that develops and commercializes multiple drugs.
+We may have difficulty expanding our operations successfully as we continue our evolution from a U.S.- and EU-based company primarily involved in discovery, pre-clinical testing and clinical development into a global company that develops and commercializes multiple drugs.

-As we continue the commercial launches of approved products, and increase the number of product candidates we are developing, we will also need to expand our operations in the U.S. and continue to build operations in the EU and other geographies, including Asia and Latin America.
-To date, we have received regulatory approval for ONPATTRO in the U.S. and EU and other countries globally, and as a result of the January 2018 amendment to our Sanofi Genzyme collaboration, we now have global development and commercialization rights for ONPATTRO.
-In addition, we have received regulatory approval for our second RNAi therapeutic, GIVLAARI in the U.S. and EU, and have also filed for marketing approval in Brazil.
-We plan to file for additional regulatory approvals for both ONPATTRO and GIVLAARI in additional countries during 2020 and beyond.
+As we continue the commercial launches of our approved products, and increase the number of product candidates we are developing, we will need to continue to expand our operations in the U.S. and further develop operations in the EU and other geographies, including Asia and Latin America.
+To date, we have received regulatory approval for ONPATTRO in the U.S.,

+EU, Japan and other countries globally, and as a result of the January 2018 amendment to our Sanofi Genzyme collaboration, we have global development and commercialization rights for ONPATTRO.
+In addition, we have received regulatory approval for our second RNAi therapeutic, GIVLAARI in the U.S., EU, Brazil, Canada and have also filed for marketing approval in Switzerland and Japan.
+In November 2020, we received regulatory approval for our third RNAi therapeutic, OXLUMO in the U.S. and EU.
+We plan to file for additional regulatory approvals for each of our commercially approved products in additional countries during 2021 and beyond.

-As noted above, we grew our workforce significantly from 2016 through 2019, and anticipate continuing to hire additional employees globally during 2020 as we focus on the commercialization of ONPATTRO and GIVLAARI and achieving our long-term strategic goals.
+From 2016 through 2020, we grew our workforce significantly and anticipate continuing to hire additional employees globally in the future as we focus on the commercialization of ONPATTRO, GIVLAARI and OXLUMO and achieving our Alnylam $P^5x25$ strategy.
 This growth has placed a strain on our administrative and operational infrastructure and, as a result, we will need to continue to develop additional and/or new infrastructure and capabilities to support our growth and obtain additional space to conduct our global operations in the U.S., the EU, Japan, Latin America and other geographies.
 If we are unable to develop such additional infrastructure or obtain sufficient space to accommodate our growth in a timely manner and on commercially reasonable terms, our business could be negatively impacted.
-As we continue the commercialization of ONPATTRO and GIVLAARI, and as the product candidates we develop enter and advance through clinical trials, we will need to continue to expand our global development, regulatory, manufacturing, quality, compliance, and marketing and sales capabilities, or contract with other organizations to provide these capabilities for us.
-In addition, as our operations expand due to our development progress, we will need to continue to manage additional relationships with various collaborators, suppliers and other organizations.
+As we continue the commercialization of our approved products, and as the product candidates we develop enter and advance through clinical trials, we will need to continue to expand our global development, regulatory, manufacturing, quality, compliance, and marketing and sales capabilities, or contract with other organizations to provide these capabilities for us.
+In addition, as our operations continue to expand, we will need to successfully manage additional relationships with various collaborators, suppliers, distributors and other organizations.
 Our ability to manage our operations and future growth will require us to continue to enhance our operational, financial and management controls and systems, reporting systems and infrastructure, and policies and procedures.
 We may not be able to implement enhancements to our management information and control systems in an efficient or timely manner and may discover deficiencies in existing systems and controls.

-The increasing use of social media platforms presents new risks and challenges.
+The increasing use of social media could give rise to liability.